givingjar/blog.givingjar.org/_posts/2016-06-22-charity-spotlight-williamston-theatre.md

 ## For Volunteers

 Emily says "Come on down!"
-Volunteering for an organization like Williamston Theatre that hosts performances will let you see the show for free.
+Volunteering for an organization that hosts performances (such as Williamston Theatre) will typically get you into a show for free.
 If you're not sure how to help, try ushering.
 Stop by the theatre or call if you're interested.

 ## Get Involved